haiiliin/pyabaqus/docs/source/tutorials.rst

 Mesh
 ~~~~

-When meshing, we have set the :py:class:`~abaqus.Mesh.ElemType.ElemType`, which is defined in the `mesh` module, so we need to import `mesh` module:
+To mesh the model, we have to set the :py:class:`~abaqus.Mesh.ElemType.ElemType`, which is defined in the `mesh` module, so we need to import `mesh` module:

 .. code-block:: Python